 When you cheated, you took your partner's power away, so now let your spouse be in charge.
 Your spouse had no say about the cheating, so giving up control will help re-balance the power.
 Confess, apologize, and then ask what you need to do to be forgiven.
 Humility is the order of the day.
-3. Get some Therapy.

-Cheating implies both a personal problem with integrity and impulse control, and a relationship problem that created an excuse for the cheating.
+Cheating implies a personal problem with both integrity and impulse control, as well as a relationship problem that created an excuse for the cheating.
 Focus not only on confession and forgiveness, but on repairing whatever was wrong in the marriage to start with.